-Wednesdays are Munson's School Spirit Day, and school families play an important part of Team Munson.
+Wednesdays are Munson's School Families Day.
+School families play an important part of Team Munson.
 Our families are where we get to know one another better, learn with each other, make memories together and understand the difference we make to our family, class, school and community.
 We invest time, energy and resources into school families because we know strong school connections impact learning, behavior, and long-term success.